 Internal Army scoping for potential environmental issues began in the late 1990s (see Section 2.3.2).
-On 22 May 2002, a design "charrette" meeting was held at Fort Benning, utilizing the expertise of the Fort Benning personnel, Architect/Engineering (AE) firm, and the United States Corps of Engineers-Savannah District Army (USACE) to place the standard design, which is substantially smaller than the optimal standard design, on the site of the preferred alternative.
+On 22 May 2002, a design "charrette" meeting was held at Fort Benning, utilizing the expertise of the Fort Benning personnel, Architect/Engineering (AE) firm, and the United States Army Corps of Engineers-Savannah District (USACE) to place the standard design, which is now outdated and substantially smaller than the optimal standard design, on the site of the preferred alternative.
 In addition, experts on range construction, maintenance, targetry, and operation from FORSCOM, Simulation Training and Instrumentation Command (STRICOM), the Huntsville Corps of Engineers, the U.S. Fish and Wildlife Service, and the Albany, GA, Corps of Engineers (COE) Regulatory Branch provided input, resulting in modifications to the standard design due to environmental concerns, terrain issues, and operational constraints on the site.
-The resulting design (15% level) was incorporated into the DEIS.
-Fort Benning environmental personnel participated in the design review, analysis, and comment process several times, resulting in a 35% design in May 2003, a 60% design in July 2003, and the current design in September 2003, which is used as the basis for the analysis in this PDEIS.
-As the final design is developed, it will undergo the same process and be incorporated into the Final EIS (FEIS).
+The resulting design (15% level) was incorporated into the Preliminary Draft of the EIS.
+Fort Benning environmental personnel participated in the design review, analysis, and comment process several times, resulting in a 35% design in May 2003, a 60% design in July 2003, a 95% design in September 2003, which was used as the basis for the analysis in the DEIS, and the current design in March 2004, which was used as the basis for the analysis in this FEIS.
 The Army will consider further modifications to the design from stakeholder and public participation until at least the conclusion of the EIS process with a Record of Decision (ROD).
 Further NEPA evaluation will be done on all design changes that occur after the ROD.

-Also since the summer of 2001, the Fort Benning Interdisciplinary (ID) Team, which consists of personnel from Fort Benning, the USACE, regulatory agencies, and others, conducted monthly in-progress review (IPR) meetings to facilitate the development of the proposed action and its alternatives and to provide input into the progressing design for the DMPRC.
-Subject-specific meetings were also conducted, focusing on the NEPA, protected species, wetlands/water quality, cultural resources, noise, and miscellaneous issues for the proposed action and its alternatives.
-Input from the ID Team meetings and from the public scoping efforts were utilized for the development of the environmental documentation and design for this proposed action and its alternatives.
+Also since the summer of 2001, the Fort Benning Interdisciplinary Environmental Planning Team (ID Team), which consists mainly of personnel from Fort Benning, but also includes personnel from the USACE, regulatory agencies, and others, conducted in-progress review (IPR) meetings to facilitate the development of the proposed action and its alternatives and to provide input into the progressing design for the DMPRC preferred alternative.
+Subject-specific meetings were also conducted, focusing on the NEPA, protected species, wetlands/water quality, cultural resources, noise, and other environmental planning issues for the proposed action and its alternatives.
+Input from the ID Team and comments from stakeholders and the public were utilized for the development of the environmental documentation and design for the proposed DMPRC.